AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 * If you're not sure who the System Administrators are within your organization, contact your Adobe Account team, or reach out to Adobe Support `marketocares@marketo.com`.

 * Confirm the Adobe Admin Console (or Adobe Org) to which your Marketo Engage subscription(s) will be migrated.
-Marketo Engage subscription(s) must be deployed in the same organization as Dynamic Chat, a native conversation automation tool integrated with Marketo Engage.
+Marketo Engage subscription(s) must be deployed in the same organization as [Dynamic Chat](https://experienceleague.adobe.com/en/docs/marketo-learn/tutorials/dynamic-chat/dynamic-chat-overview){target="_blank"}, a native conversation automation tool integrated with Marketo Engage.
 [Learn more](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console#subscription-migration-complete){target="_blank"}

+* **Optional:** [Implement Single Sign On (SSO)](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console#subscription-migration-complete){target="_blank"} before user migration.

 * Learn what to communicate with your System Administrators in the [Sample Email section](#announce-the-migration-timeline).